sowmya1283/handmadehobbies/README.md

 ![Title Screenshot](https://github.com/sowmya1283/handmadehobbies/blob/main/docs/screenshots/title.png)

 - The title serves to state the name of the Website.
-- The title present in Crazy For Crochet, Mosaic Art, Quilling Craft and Sign Up pages.
+- The title is present in Crazy For Crochet, Mosaic Art, Quilling Craft and Sign Up pages.
 - The title is not present in the ‘Welcome Home’ Page.
 Logo with the text same as Handmade Hobbies is presented to the user to appease.
 - Title in all other pages also serves as a navigation link to the home page “Welcome Home!” as per the well-established convention expected by the user.